OctopusDeploy/docs/docs/deployment-process/channels/index.md

 position: 40
 ---

-Channels in Octopus give you control over how different versions of your software are [released](/docs/deployment-process/releases/index.md) across your [environments](/docs/infrastructure/environments/index.md), without the need to [clone projects](/docs/deployment-process/projects/index.md#clone-a-project) or duplicate work across multiple [projects](/docs/deployment-process/projects/index.md).

-Promoting your software across your different environments is a standard part of the [deployment process](/docs/deployment-process/index.md) in Octopus, and you don't need Channels to achieve it.
-Every project has a default channel that is used when you create [releases](/docs/deployment-process/releases/index.md), but if you don't need multiple channels, the default channel can be left in its default state.

-The Channels feature has been designed to give you more control and options when you need more than a single release strategy for a project.
-For instance, Channels let you use different  [lifecycles](/docs/deployment-process/lifecycles/index.md) to control which versions of your software go to which environments and can be useful in the following scenarios:

-- New versions of the software are released automatically to dev environments, promoted to test environments, and finally released to production environments.
-- Different customers are on different versions of your software and you want to provide patches to each version, for instance, `version 1` and `version 2`.
+As you deploy your software, you can assign [releases](/docs/deployment-process/releases/index.md) of projects to specific channels.
+This is useful when you want releases of a project to be treated differently depending on the criteria you've set.
+Without channels, you could find yourself duplicating projects in order to implement multiple release strategies, and then trying to manage multiple duplicated projects.
+Channels let's you keep one project, with multiple release strategies.

+Channels can be useful in the following scenarios:

-- Feature branches are deployed to test environments but not production.
+- Feature branches (or experimental branches) are deployed to test environments but not production.
-- Experimental branches are released to development environments but never released to test or production.
 - Early access versions of the software are released to members of your early access program.
-- Hot-fixes are deployed straight to production.
+- Hot-fixes are deployed straight to production and then deployed through the rest of your infrastructure after the fix has been released.
-- You need to update you deployment process without interrupting production releases.

 When you are implementing a deployment process that uses channels you can scope the following to specific channels: